This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 - It is best to repeat this step after 24 hours – the more resin layers above the hinge the more stable the whole thing.
 It is definitely worth doing this so that you can enjoy your resin geode egg for as long as possible.

 You are also addicted to geodes and want to know how to create a resin geode in a free form?
-We have written a extra article about this: Resin Geode Art DIY.
+We have written an extra article about this: Resin Geode Art DIY.
 If you generally want to know more about Resin Art Supplies, we also have a separate blog post for it.
+If you like to work with wood, you’ll find a tutorial about Epoxy resin for wood and about creating an epoxy resin river table.